Search

 There’s also an art to saying “no.” If the client makes a decision that is not what you would make, project managers can say, “Yes, we can do that!
 Here are the consequences of that decision….”

-Project management is one of the operational pieces that Beyond the Chaos can help you with, from project inception to completion.
+Project management is one of the operational pieces that Beyond the Chaos can help you with, from inception to completion.
 It can come in the form of running your status meetings, creating new processes, or implementing new collaboration software.

-Beyond the Chaos was recently named one of the top project management blogs of 2021 by Ganttic.
+Beyond the Chaos was named one of the top project management blogs of 2021 by Ganttic.
 Keep reading for more help on how to eradicate the chaos from your small business and successfully manage your team, your operations, your clients, and your projects.

 Reader Interactions